HelmholtzAI-Consultants-Munich/fg-clustering/docs/source/index.rst

 This python package is about explainability of Random Forest models.
 Standard explainability methods (e.g. feature importance) assume independence of model features and hence, are not suited in the presence of correlated features.
 The Forest-Guided Clustering algorithm does not assume independence of model features, because it computes the feature importance based on subgroups of instances that follow similar decision rules within the Random Forest model.
 Hence, this method is well suited for cases with high correlation among model features.

+For a short video introduction to the Forest-Guided Clustering Algorithm, please have a look at the video below.

+.. vimeo:: 746443233?h=07ddf2290b

 To showcase the advantages of FGC over Feature Importance we applied both methods to the Palmers Pinguins dataset and compared results in this Notebook :doc:`../_tutorials/comparing_FGC_to_feature_importance`.

 **Citation:** If Forest-Guided Clustering is useful for your research, consider citing the package via `DOI: 10.5281/zenodo.7085465 <https://zenodo.org/badge/latestdoi/397931780>`_.